The Cosmological CPT Theorem: The Cosmological CPT Theorem

 Since $\overline{\psi}^{(L=1)}_{4,\varphi^6}$ comes from a UV-finite diagram we see that is is analytic in the $k_T$-energy pole as $\delta \to 0$.
 As predicted we find $\lim_{\delta \to 0} \overline{\psi}^{(L=1)}_{4,\varphi^6} \in \mathbb{R}$.
 Additionally \eqref{eqn:PhaseFormula} and \eqref{eqn:PhaseArgument} correctly predicts the generically complex phase of $\overline{\psi}^{(L=1)}_{4,\varphi^6}$ when $\delta$ is kept finite.
 This will be important when considering the next examples, which are UV-divergent.

 \paragraph{v.
 Conformal $1$-loop UV-divergent coefficient in non-integer dimension $d=3+\delta$,}$\!\!\!\!\overline{\psi}^{(L=1)}_{n,\varphi^{(n+4)/2}}\,$

-The $2$-site, $1$-loop de Sitter wavefunction coefficient for arbitrary number $n$ of conformally coupled fields in external legs in non-integer $d=3+\delta$-dimensions will be computed in upcoming work~\cite{Westerdijk:2024abc}\footnote{We thank Tom Westerdijk for kindly sharing this result from his upcoming work with us.} where the author generalises the recently developed differential equation approach~\cite{Arkani-Hamed:2023kig,Arkani-Hamed:2023bsv} to computing flat FLRW cosmological wavefunction coefficients to loop diagrams.
+The $2$-site, $1$-loop de Sitter wavefunction coefficient for arbitrary number $n$ of conformally coupled fields in external legs in non-integer $d=3+\delta$-dimensions will be computed in upcoming work~\cite{Fevola:2024nzj,Westerdijk:2025ywh}\footnote{We thank Tom Westerdijk for kindly sharing these results and related with us~\cite{Fevola:2024nzj,Westerdijk:2025ywh,Thavanesan:2025loo}.
+See also similar results in~\cite{Benincasa:2024ptf}.} where the author generalises the recently developed differential equation approach~\cite{Arkani-Hamed:2023kig,Arkani-Hamed:2023bsv} to computing flat FLRW cosmological wavefunction coefficients to loop diagrams.
 The result for the phase of the UV-divergent term is

 which is again compatible with our phase formula.
 Note that the phase for $n=4$ matches the phase of \eqref{eqn:Phi6CC1-loop} because the phase formula depends only on the external legs and not the internal structure of the Feynman-Witten diagram.